Tadami Line: Japan's most scenic local train line (Fukushima Prefecture)

 Tagokura Hometown Museum

-It exhibits materials that convey the history and culture of the Tagokura village, which is now submerged under the Tagokura Dam.
+It displays materials that convey the history and culture of the Tagokura settlement, which is now submerged at the bottom of the Tagokura Dam.

-Since the section of the Tadami Line between Aizu-Kawaguchi and Tadami was built to transport materials for the construction of Tagokura Dam, materials related to the history of the Tadami Line are also on display.
+The section of the Tadami Line between Aizu-Kawaguchi and Tadami was built to transport materials for the construction of the Tagokura Dam, so materials related to the history of the Tadami Line are also on display.

-All trains that go beyond Tadami Station stop there for at least 10 minutes, so
+Please note that all trains that travel beyond Tadami Station will stop there for at least 10 minutes.

-you can take advantage of this time to enjoy some local gourmet food at the Tadami Town Information Center in front of the station.
+You can use this time to enjoy some local specialty cuisine at the Tadami Town Information Center in front of the station.

 Kaneyama Community Square <Information>